Natural, artificial and synthetic fibres:

 Production process

-Nylon is a chemically synthesised polymer obtained by a step polymerization reaction and by condensation polymerization.
-The two main variants are Nylon 6 and Nylon 6,6
+Nylon is a chemically synthesised polymer obtained through a step-polymerization reaction and a condensation polymerization.
+The two main variants are Nylon 6 and Nylon 6,6.

 Chemicals used - Environmental and health concerns